EskimoBear/dote-spec/README.md

 eson programs are made up of unordered declarations, there are two types of declaration: calls and attributes.

 ###Attributes
 An attribute is a regular JSON name and value pair.
-In eson, JSON pairs perfom variable assignment operations, where the key/name is the identifier name and the value is the data bound to the variable.
-Attributes cannot begin with `$` or `&` as these have special meaning in eson.
+In eson, JSON pairs perfom the variable assignment operation, where the name/key is the identifier name and the value is the data bound to the variable.
+Attributes cannot begin with `$` or `&` as these are reserved.

 ###Calls
 A call is an eson primitive for performing procedure application.
 A call is a JSON pair which allows procedures defined in the eson compiler to be evaluated in the eson program.